 Where staff are concerned about an adult working with children in the school, they should direct their concern to the headteacher by telephone.
-Allegations made against school staff and volunteers will be dealt with according to the protocol outlined in the Enfield Safeguarding Board ' Protocol for the Management of Allegations of Abuse against an Adult working with Children' and 'Keeping Children Safe in Education' 2022.
-The Headteacher or the Chair of the governing body (if it is an allegation about the Headteacher) and the DSL will consult with the Local Authority Designated Officer LADO, (Andreas Kyriacou, 0208 379 2850/0208 379 4392) for advice on how to proceed on each case.
+Allegations made against school staff and volunteers will be dealt with according to the protocol outlined in the Enfield Safeguarding Board ' Protocol for the Management of Allegations of Abuse against an Adult working with Children' and 'Keeping Children Safe in Education (2024)'.
+The Headteacher or the Chair of the governing body (if it is an allegation about the Headteacher) and the DSL will consult with the Local Authority Designated Officer LADO, (Bruno Capela, 0208 379 2850/0208 379 4392) for advice on how to proceed on each case.
 The school will work in conjunction with Children's Social Care and the Police Child Abuse Investigation Team.

-The Headteacher or the Chair of the governing body (if it is an allegation about the Headteacher) and the DSL will follow the procedures for dealing with allegations as outlined in Part four of the e.
-Safeguarding Training and induction

-Keeping Children Safe in Education, September 2022 (Allegations of abuse made against teachers and other staff).
+The Headteacher or the Chair of the governing body (if it is an allegation about the Headteacher) and the DSL will follow the procedures for dealing with allegations as outlined in Part four of the 'Keeping Children Safe in Education (2024)' (Allegations of abuse made against teachers and other staff).